How the opioid crisis impacts western Mass. differently

 AMHERST, Mass.
 (WWLP) – The opioid crisis continues to have a devastating impact across the nation.
 Doctors are calling it an “epidemic.”

-“It can happen to doctors, accountants, carpenters, students; it can affect everyone,” said Michael Doonan, the executive director of the Massachusetts Health Policy Forum.
+“It can happen to doctors, accountants, carpenters, students; it can affect everyone,” Michael Doonan, the executive director of the Massachusetts Health Policy Forum said.

 The group is now looking at the impact of addiction in the small and rural communities here in western Massachusetts.

-“In western Mass., the rate of prescribing opioids is much higher than it is in eastern Mass., or other parts of the state,” said Doonan.
+“In western Mass., the rate of prescribing opioids is much higher than it is in eastern Mass. or other parts of the state,” Doonan said.
 “What we’ve learned is 80 percent of the people who become addicted, they start on prescription drugs, and move onto heroin.”

 In 2018, overdose deaths decreased in the state as a whole.
 But, here in western Massachusetts, overdose numbers actually had a 73 percent increase.